EstebanFelix/PnL_Template/README.md

 ## Notes

 - The Excel file is configured for a specific data model and SQL view.
-Running the tool on a different machine may require adjusting connections and configurations.
+Running the tool on a different machine/excel file may require adjusting connections and configurations.
-- For assistance with setting up the required dependencies, refer to [Documentation Link] or contact the project contributors.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.